Alec D. Gallimore

 - Associate Dean for Research and Graduate Education (2011-2013)

 - Arthur F. Thurnau Professor (appointed 2006)

 - Associate Dean for Academic Programs and Initiatives, Horace H. Rackham School of Graduate Studies (2005-2011)

 - Associate Professor of Applied Physics (1998-2004)

-- Head of the Plasmadynamics and Electric Propulsion Laboratory (PEPL)
+- Founder and co-director of the Plasmadynamics and Electric Propulsion Laboratory (PEPL)

 - Assistant Professor of Applied Physics (1994-1998)